khunder/andromeda/src/modules/readme.md

 - using templates combined with [nunjucks](https://mozilla.github.io/nunjucks/)
 - The last method and for the dynamic content we use the excellent tool [ts-morph](https://ts-morph.com/)
   - The service class is generated with a template, then we inject methods into the class
   - We inject also code inside existing methods.

+## variables
+variables are persisted in the database as string values to ease the debug and for better ops experience. the type is persisted along with the variable name and value.

+#